MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/optimizing-your-network/expressroute-and-qos-in-skype-for-business-online.md

 The alternative method of implementing QoS in an ExpressRoute configuration is to use Network Access Control List (ACL).
 In that approach, rather than having the end points insert the appropriate DSCP marking in the header of each packet, the marking can be done by an upstream router, based on the UDP source port.
 All of the switches and routers must still be configured to support QoS to ensure the DSCP settings are maintained.
 More importantly, the router connected to the service provider's network must maintain the DSCP in the header of each packet, as that DSCP setting is essentially your instruction to the network service provider for how that packet should be treated.

 The recommended port ranges for each Skype for Business application are listed in Section 2.6.1.1 of the [Network Planning, Monitoring, and Troubleshooting with Lync Server](https://go.microsoft.com/fwlink/?LinkId=690286) guide.
-It's important that this be coordinated with the organization's overall approach to QoS and you should be on the lookout for different QoS policies and potential packet remarking mismatches.
+It's important that this be coordinated with the organization's overall approach to QoS, and you should be on the lookout for different QoS policies and potential packet remarking mismatches.

-While the main reason QoS and MPLS network services are used is to ensure a good user experience for real-time voice and video, those same capabilities can also be applied to data applications.
+While the main reason QoS and MPLS network services are used is to ensure a good experience for users for real-time voice and video, those same capabilities can also be applied to data applications.
 Rather than treating all applications equally, MPLS networks can allow organizations to give priority to some data applications over others.
-With MPLS, real-time applications like credit card transactions or screen sharing can be given priority over less time sensitive traffic like email.
+With MPLS, real-time applications like credit card transactions or screen sharing can be given priority over traffic that's less time-sensitive, such as email.

 ### Understanding the types of IP Network Services- Basic IP and MPLS